cfunkhouser/tailscalesd/README.md

 See the label comments in [`tailscalesd.go`](./tailscalesd.go) for details about which labels are supported for each API type. **Do not assume they will be the same labels, or that values will match across the APIs!**

-As of v0.5.0, TailscaleSD no longer supports exporting targets from the local and public APIs at the same time.
-Additionally, the `-tailnet` flag is no longer required, as the Tailscale API now infers the tailnet from the credentials used for access.
-It is only required when the tailnet being discovered is not the default tailnet for the credentials.
-It will still be used in target labels, if provided.
-When not provided explicitly, the tailnet will be reported as `"-"` in labels.

 ## Metrics